 COURSE STRUCTURE: An intermediate course consists of six lessons, of 4 hours duration (including a half hour lunch break), in a particular technique.
 The lessons are spaced over an extended period, depending on timetable limitations, to allow students maximum amount of time for homework tasks.
 It is compulsory to attend the first session, and it is advisable to undertake only one course at a time, to allow for enough time to participate fully in learning the skills and knowledge of the technique.
 Further information is available from the office on an information sheet entitled ‘Information for Intermediate Students’.

-You’ll learn much more about the particular technique, complete some samplers, and produce at least one finished item.
-There will be homework after each session, and at the end you’ll hand in a small folder of notes and your finished work for assessment.
+There will be homework after each session, and at the end you’ll hand in a small folder of notes and your finished works for assessment.

 To enrol, students must demonstrate a knowledge of basic stitches, as well as some experience in the basics of the chosen technique.

 If you successfully complete three Intermediate subject within five years, and take part in the Intermediate Final Display, you will receive your Intermediate Certificate.

 Or you can simply take individual subjects from time to time.
 Many members find these courses so valuable that they complete more than three courses, learning a wide variety of techniques.